colesegura/HorizonFrame2/HorizonFrame2/Documentation/StateOfProject.md

    - **Purpose:** The core mindfulness experience, guiding users through a multi-step process.
    - **Steps:**
      1. **Breathing (`BreathingView.swift`):** A calming animation with a circular timer (pie-chart style fill) that counts down the selected duration, guiding deep breathing.
-     2. **Visualization (`VisualizationView.swift`):** Users focus on each goal sequentially for 90 seconds, visualizing achievement, with a progress timer and navigation to the next goal or completion.
+     2. **Visualization (`VisualizationView.swift`):** Users focus on each goal sequentially for 90 seconds, visualizing achievement with detailed descriptions of what their life will look like after achieving the goal, with a progress timer and navigation to the next goal or completion.
      3. **Completion (`CompletionView.swift`):** A celebratory screen confirming the day’s alignment, updating streak count, and checking for award unlocks.
    - **Immersive Design:** Hides the tab bar during the flow for a distraction-free experience.
    - **User Impact:** Combines mindfulness with goal focus, creating a powerful daily ritual in just a few minutes.